MondayTheAnalyst/Oakcrest-Medical/README.md

 - 📊 Dynamic KPIs for each area (Admissions, Procedures, Billing)
 - 📈 Year-on-year visual trends with insights from 2022–2025
 - 📌 Departmental and payment-type breakdowns
-- 🛠️ Built with Power BI and simulated from SQL-derived data
+- 🛠️ Built with Power BI

 ---